Wisconsin

 COVID-19 virus can infect Mexican free-tailed bats

-Mexican free-tailed bats are an abundant and widespread species of the Americas.
+[ad_1] Mexican free-tailed bats are an abundant and widespread species of the Americas.
 (Credit: Ann Froschauer, USFWS) Scientists with the USGS monitored 10 captive Mexican free-tailed bats that were exposed to SARS-CoV-2, the virus that causes COVID-19 in humans, for infection and potential bat-to-bat transmission.
-Five of the bats became infected with the virus and …
+Five of the bats became infected with the virus …

 Read moreCOVID-19 virus can infect Mexican free-tailed bats